franmaranchello/ethers-simple-storage/README.md

 # Ethers.js Simple Storage

-A practice Simple Storage smart contract using Ethers.js.
+A practice Simple Storage smart contract using Ethers.js from the FreeCodeCamp web3 course: https://youtu.be/gyMwXuJrbJQ.

 ## Run